Skip to content

 American and Spirit occupied opposite ends of US aviation.
 American is a founding oneworld alliance member with 350-plus destinations, Flagship Business suites, and Admirals Club lounges.
 Spirit was an ultra-low-cost carrier operating roughly 70 destinations with no alliance, no premium cabin, and no included amenities beyond a seat and a personal item.
 After two Chapter 11 filings, Spirit shut down entirely on May 2, 2026 and is no longer flying.

 The comparison once had a twist: Spirit was more on-time than American in 2025.
-Spirit posted 78.83 percent on-time performance according to Cirium, ranking third among the ten largest North American carriers.
-American posted 76.43 percent and tied for last in the Wall Street Journal’s annual rankings.
+Spirit posted 78.83 percent on-time arrivals (Cirium full-year 2025) against American’s 76.43 percent, and Spirit also cancelled fewer flights (1.50 percent versus American’s 2.36 percent, US DOT).
 Operationally, Spirit ran a tighter schedule on its smaller network while it lasted.

 That operational edge no longer matters for booking.
 Spirit ceased all operations on May 2, 2026 and converted to a Chapter 7 liquidation, so it cannot be booked at all.
 American, despite its reliability problems, is still flying.
 For travelers comparing these two, American is now the only flyable choice; those who valued Spirit’s low fares can look to Frontier or Allegiant instead.